Warren

 The tour model with trunk gets seat heaters and air bag and electronic preload adjust.
 For what is the ultimate luxury tourer I can see no reason these should be omitted from the bagger version.

-The dash is beautiful as you can see.
+The dash is beautiful but for me with my older eyesight the speedometer numbers were a little hard to see.
 USA models have built in GPS navigation which is great.
 Australia gets no navigator just Apple CarPlay Android Auto which in my experience is not so good in areas where you have no cell phone towers.
-The button array to me are a mess, the centre buttons are replicated on the bars and make mounting anything difficult but if I owned one I would not need to mount a GPS anyway and soon get used to the buttons.
+The button array to me are a mess, the centre buttons are replicated on the bars and make mounting anything difficult but if I owned one I would not need to mount a GPS anyway and would soon get used to the buttons.

 People criticize the fuel range but I was averaging about 400km to dry and I don’t ride more than about 350km in a day so frankly the range is fine.
-Storage is another item people criticize but I thought they were fine.
-Able to hold things I wanted access to like liners and my lunch cooler box and could fit all my supermarket groceries and drinks in at end of day.
-They are central locking and one touch release with soft opening thanks to hydraulic struts.
-I’d prefer to have the panniers that look integrated as these than be sticking out bulbus like some other Bagger models.
+Storage is another item people criticize but I thought was fine.
+Able to hold things I wanted access to like liners and my lunch cooler box and could fit all my supermarket groceries and drinks in at end of day – but I always tour with bag on rear seat not try to fit everything in side cases.
+Panniers are central locking and one touch release with soft opening thanks to hydraulic struts.
+I’d prefer to have the panniers that look integrated as these do than be sticking out bulbus like some other Bagger models and I prefer side opening to top loading.

 Seat comfort is excellent.
 You can easy do 2-3 hours without a break.
 My bike had back rest fitted and this was great.
 Leg comfort is also good.
 The mid mount controls were initially bit odd but I adjusted in very short order and then it felt great, natural.

 The bike I rented has highway pegs, these are totally unneeded.
-The mid controls already have you in a relaxed leg position, I tired the highway pegs but they were less comfortable and frankly felt ridiculous like I was riding a Harley.
+The mid controls already have you in a relaxed leg position, I tired the highway pegs but they were less comfortable and frankly felt ridiculous.

 I think the bike looks good.
 Better again in matt grey or black with the red highlights on engine the 2023 model has.
 Mine had the screen off the Tour model.
 I think the bagger shorter screen would be better for Australia as this one did not flow much air when fully down and did not need to be raised (electric) as already high enough.

 Despite the Gold Wing handling superbly it never gave me much of that defy gravity feeling in the corners.
-Maybe the weight or the wheelbase or combo of both or just not leaving the bike that much.
+Maybe the weight or the wheelbase or combo of both or just not leaning the bike over as much.
 My FJR delivered less of the fun cornering than my current G310GS but for touring it is so vastly superior I would swap in an instant.
-So we have the usual dilemma with motorcycles.
+So we have the usual dilemma with motorcycles of needing to make a compromise in one area to gain in another.

 Would I buy one?
-That is a tough call but I am considering this bike along with the R1250RT and the K1600B.
-I live a long way from the good motorcycle roads of Australia, 1500km north in the tropics so I want a mile crunching tourer and my riding for many years already has been focused on mastering the slow ride and stopping at everything of interest rather than carving corners.
-I’m still going to be riding many other bikes overseas, ADV bikes or sports tourers so what I buy for Australia will be just one aspect of my riding.
+That is a tough call but I am strongly considering this bike.
+I live a long way from the good motorcycle roads of Australia, 1500km north in the tropics so I want a mile crunching tourer and my riding for many years has been focused on mastering the slow ride and stopping at everything of interest rather than carving corners.
+I will still be riding ADV bikes and Naked bikes on my overseas tours so what I own in Australia will be just one aspect of my riding.

-In closing I will just say the new Gold Wing is indeed very good – but if you have never ridden one you have no idea and probably nothing I can say will change any preconceptions or the mindset of riders who are focused on machismo.
+In closing I will just say the new Gold Wing is indeed very good – if you have never ridden one you really have no idea and probably will persist with some preconceived opinion and nothing I or anyone else says will change that.

 17 Comments